arol9204/arol9204/README.md

 I'm Alejandro, a life learner mathematician heading up into the Data Science world and this is a little bit about me:

-- 🔭 I’m currently working on Data Science.
+- 🔭 I’m currently working on A Recycling Request Service using CNN.
 - 🌱 I’m currently learning Deep Learning and Generative AI.
 - 📫 I’m looking to collaborate on real-life problems.